An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Paintball

-• Description: Shooting opponents with paint-filled pellets.
+• What is it?
+Shooting opponents with paint-filled pellets.

 • Goal / Objective: Eliminate opponents and achieve game objectives.